rmelick/accounts-management/thoughts.md

 ## python

 I stuck with python as I've been working with it almost exclusively for the past few years.
-For GraphQL, I might look at implementing the backend with NodeJS / Typescript instead, as the official GraphQL documentation seems to prefer that.
+If we are really committed to using GraphQL, I might look at implementing the backend with NodeJS / Typescript instead, as the official GraphQL documentation seems to prefer that.

 ## Django as the python framework